+Format: PlayStation

+Publisher: Konami

+Developer: In-house

 TANKTICS

 A realtime strategy game that involves a flying magnet, recycling sheep and building tanks.
-It could only be the latest brainchild of those enfants terribles at DMA puddle of sheep dip.
-Tanktics is the tank game in which sheep matter as much as armour.
+It could only be the latest brainchild of those enfants terribles at DMA

 There are four time periods; stone age, medieval, modern and future.
 In the modern era, a helicopter carries the all important airborne magnet (above)